Empanada Bowls, YUM! I love Latin flavored foods.

-My love affair with tacos has a story of its own and I drive 45 miles one direction to get authentic tamales.
+My love affair with tacos has a story of its own.
+I have been known to drive 45 miles one direction to get authentic tamales.

-Enter empanadas or “a hand-held meat pie”, again I have to go about 30 miles to get a real Cuban picadillo filled empanada.
+Enter empanadas or “a hand-held meat pie”.
+Again, I have to travel about 30 miles to get a real Cuban picadillo filled empanada.
 Deep-fried and served with a sriracha/chili mayo sauce that I could drink!

 I got my Hubby to try them and he liked the flavors so I decided I needed to try to copy-cat them.

-After extensive research and a few test batches, I realized I was not going to be able to “Fix” the dough and deep-frying part of most recipes, so I decided to venture off into the world of “bowls” again.
+After extensive research and a few test batches, I began to realize I was not going to be able to “Fix” the dough and deep-frying part of the recipes.
+So I decided to venture off into the world of “bowls” again.

 A good basic base for a bowl is brown rice.
 I often add it to my Eggroll in a Bowl when I have a carb to spare for it, so it seemed the perfect base for this bowl too.
 If you wanted to do cauliflower rice instead I am sure it would be just fine!